denise-df/The-Librarian-from-Alexandria---804611/README.md

 - Batch Size: 16 (due to limited GPU memory)
 - Epochs: Up to 100, with early stopping triggered by validation loss stagnation
 - Precision: Mixed precision training using autocast and GradScaler to accelerate training and reduce memory usage

 &nbsp;

-*Data Splitting:*
-- 80% of data used for training
-- 20% for validation
-- Stratified Shuffle Split: Ensured the distribution of font classes remained balanced in both sets to avoid bias or poor generalization for underrepresented fonts

-&nbsp;